Albert Lebrun

 Albert François Lebrun (/fr/; 29 August 1871 – 6 March 1950) was a French politician who served as President of France from 1932 to 1940.
-He was the last president of the Third Republic.
+He was the last president of the Third Republic before its dissolution into the rump state of Vichy France in the early days of the Second World War.
 He was a member of the centre-right Democratic Republican Alliance (ARD).

-Biography

 Early life

 Born to a farming family in Mercy-le-Haut, Meurthe-et-Moselle, he attended the École Polytechnique and the École des Mines de Paris, graduating from both at the top of his class.
 He then became a mining engineer in Vesoul and Nancy, but left that profession at the age of 29 to enter politics.